Meet the people behind the Accelerate & Access Foundation

 Ceri was a founding member of the programme in 2013 and has co-ordinated the programme’s development in Kent.

-Chief Investment Officer of Guardian Assurance Limited
+Recently Chief Investment Officer, Guardian Assurance

-Paul is the Chief Investment Officer of Guardian Assurance Limited, looking after £17 billion for around 1 million policyholders.
+Paul was most recently the Chief Investment Officer of Guardian Assurance Limited, looking after £17 billion for around 1 million policyholders.
 Paul has worked in Insurance and Investment Banking in a variety of roles for the last 25 years.
 He has been a mentor for the Social Mobility Foundation for the past 5 years and has been involved in the A&AF since January 2014.
 Paul has a keen interest in promoting social mobility through education.

 Sian is Executive Principal at Skinners’ Kent Academy in Tunbridge Wells, as well as President of the Association of School and College Leaders, a member of the International Baccalaureate Governing Council, and a Governor at Sevenoaks School.
 Passionate about making a difference to the lives of young people, Sian believes that strong, positive and focused leadership at all levels in a school is essential to its success and improvement.

 Sian boasts a wealth of experience across a range of roles, including as Operational Director, Stakeholders and Networks at the National College for School Leadership, Director of the Eastern Leadership Centre in Cambridge and an earlier teaching career spent in four London Schools before spending seven years as Head of the Sandon School in Chelmsford, Essex.